Theta rank, levelness, and matroid minors: Generation and psd rank

 for $i=1,\dots,t$ and $j=1,\dots,f$.
 A \Defn{Hadamard square root} of $S_P$ is a matrix $H \in \R^{t \times f}$ such that $(S_P)_{ij} = H^2_{ij}$ for all $i,j$.
 Moreover, we define $\Hrk S_P$ as the smallest rank among all Hadamard square roots.
 The following is the main connection between Hadamard square roots and the psd-rank.

-\begin{thm}[{\cite[Thm.~3.5]{GRT}}] A polytope $P$ is psd-minimal if and only if $\Hrk(S_P) = \dim P + 1$. \end{thm}
+\begin{thm}[{\cite[Thm.~3.5]{GRT}}] A polytope $P$ is psd-minimal if and only if \end{thm}

-Thus, we will complete the proof of Theorem~\ref{thm:main3} by showing that the slack matrices for the excluded minors of $\MTheta_1$ have Hadamard square roots of rank $\ge 7$.
+The matroid base polytopes of $\MM(K_4),\mathcal{W}^3, Q_6, P_6$ are all of dimension $5$.
+Thus, to complete the proof of Theorem~\ref{thm:main3}, it suffices to show that for each of these four matroids, the Hadamard square roots of the corresponding slack matrices have rank at least $7$.
+Using Proposition~\ref{prop:PSD_closed}, this then implies that every matroid that has a minor isomorphic to $\MM(K_4),\mathcal{W}^3, Q_6,$ or $P_6$ is not psd-minimal.
 We start with a technical result.

 \begin{prop} The matrix

 has $\Hrk A_0 = 4$. \end{prop} \begin{proof} Every Hadamard square root of $A_0$ is of the form

 with $y_i^2=1$, $i=1,..,12$.
 Claiming that $\Hrk A_0 = 4$ is equivalent to the claim that every Hadamard square root $H$ is non-singular.
 Using the computer algebra software \emph{Macaulay2}~\cite{M2} it can be checked that the ideal